 Pan-European Automated Clearing House (ACH)

-- Credit transfers are automated in Germany.
+- Credit transfers are automated in Germany and are becoming steadily more popular.

 - High-value and urgent credit transfers are settled through TARGET2 in real time.